WICG/navigation-api/security-privacy-questionnaire.md

 **Do features in this specification allow an origin some measure of control over a user agent’s native UI?**

+No more than is possible today.

-Importantly, no. Navigations through native UI such as the URL bar or back button do not trigger a cancelable `navigate` event.
+Navigations through native UI such as the URL bar or back button do not trigger a cancelable `navigate` event.
 See the abuse prevention discussion in the ["Navigation monitoring and interception"](./README.md#navigation-monitoring-and-interception) section as well as the ["Impact on the back button and user agent UI"](./README.md#impact-on-the-back-button-and-user-agent-ui) section.

+The API does provide pages the ability to update the contents of the browser's URL bar, by intercepting the `navigate` event and converting what would normally be a cross-document navigation into a same-document one.
+But, this capability is restricted in the same way that `history.pushState()` is: the new URL being navigated to must differ from the current one only in the path/query/fragment components.

+So, this can't be used for spoofing the URL by, for example, responding to a navigation from `https://evil.example/` to `https://good.example/` with custom contents from `https://evil.example/`.
+Since the URLs differ in their host component, such a navigation cannot be intercepted by `https://evil.example/`.
+In other words, when the URL bar reads `https://good.example/`, only `https://good.example/` controls the contents displayed.

 **What temporary identifiers do the features in this specification create or expose to the web?**